 What are the odds of a significant earthquake of the largest magnitude ever recorded hitting the area, only to be followed up by a potentially significant hurricane just five days later?
 Really, any statisticians out there have any ideas?

-With my WEEK OF ALEX ending last night when Wendy returned to town, we immediately move into planning mode for the storm.
+WEEK OF ALEX ending last night when Wendy returned to town, we immediately move into planning mode for the storm.
 Why?
 Because I didn't do any grocery shopping during WEEK OF ALEX, but I did eating.
 This means there isn't much food in the house.
 That's bad news given the tendency of people to panic and go on a bread, milk, and toilet paper buying spree with the first mention of "major storm" by local news outlets.

 Fortunately, we have enough bread and toilet paper, and we drink almond milk, so we should be all set there, they never run out of that stuff.
 If you're reading this on Friday, there's a good chance Wendy is braving the mob of shoppers to prep for the weekend and pick up a few recipe items and essentials that I shockingly survived without (I don't know how I did it :P ).